ggrrll/ADA2016_homeworks/useful_data_analysis_tools.md

 # applied ML

-- our pipeline to build and test a classifier, used in [this notebook](https://github.com/ggrrll/tatoule/blob/master/04%20-%20Applied%20ML/1-hw4_applied_ml.ipynb):
+- our pipeline to build and test a classifier (Sup Lear), used in [this notebook](https://github.com/ggrrll/tatoule/blob/master/04%20-%20Applied%20ML/1-hw4_applied_ml.ipynb):

 	- `from sklearn.ensemble import RandomForestClassifier`